Output Quality

 Format and Structure

-Format requirements are usually easy to check.
+Format requirements are the easiest check.
 If you specified bullet points and got paragraphs, or asked for three sections and got seven, the format failed.
+Check that length is appropriate—AI tends to over-write when unconstrained and under-write when given tight limits.

 Actionability